-- You will need to go to https://ami.creighton.edu and click "Activate Account".
+- Go to https://ami.creighton.edu and click "Activate Account".

-- You will then need to enter your assigned NetID, the one time password (OTP), and your date of birth to verify your identity.
+- Enter your assigned NetID, the one time password (OTP), and your date of birth to verify your identity.

 - You will then be asked to create a security profile that you will use if you should ever need to reset your password.

-- Finally, you will be able to create the new password that you will use when logging in to services using your BLUE account.
+- Finally, create the new password that you will use when logging in to services using your BLUE account.

 See our page on passwords for more information on building a good password and the minimum complexity requirements.

 BLUE passwords expire every 180 days.
-You will receive an email notification in your CUmail inbox approximately 2 weeks before your password expires.
-The email should have directions and a link to https://ami.creighton.edu to allow you to change your password.
-You will have to log in to AMI and then select "Change Password" from the menu on the left.
-You should visit the passwords page for information on building a good, secure password and the minimum complexity requirements.
+You will receive an email notification in your Creighton Email inbox approximately 2 weeks before your password expires.
+The email will have directions and a link to https://ami.creighton.edu to allow you to change your password.
+Log in to AMI and then select "Change Password" from the menu on the left.
+Visit the passwords page for information on building a good, secure password and the minimum complexity requirements.

-If you have forgotten your BLUE password, your security profile provides a method for you to reset it without technical assistance from DoIT.
+If you have forgotten your BLUE password, your security profile provides a method for you to reset it without technical assistance from the Service Desk.
 To set you your security profile, please follow these instructions.

 Manage your Account

-You can manage your BLUE account by going to https://ami.creighton.edu where you can change/reset your password, update your security profile, search for people in the Creighton directory, or update what information is shown by you in the directory.
+Manage your BLUE account by going to https://ami.creighton.edu where you can change/reset your password, update your security profile, search for people in the Creighton directory, or update what information is shown for you in the directory.